 This process is in very early stages.
 Having created their program outcomes, the department then refined the outcomes adding a deeper level to articulate measurable requirements and to distinguish expectations for the two degrees (i.e. electrical engineering and computer engineering).
 Their next step was to identify both primary and secondary courses/activities that led to the development of these outcomes.
 They are now in the process of gathering data to measure progress toward the outcomes.
 We would like to thank professor Davison for allowing us to share this evaluation plan.

-As a new program in 2006, the Waterloo professional development (WatPD) program was created to enhance the professional skills of Waterloo's undergraduate students participating in co-operative education.
+The Waterloo professional development (WatPD) program was created in 2006 to enhance the professional skills of Waterloo's undergraduate students participating in co-operative education.
 On-going formative assessment of the program has been a priority since the program’s inception.
 Several evaluation models were considered and the department worked closely with the Centre for the Advancement of Co-operative Education (WatCACE) to develop its evaluation plan.
 Because of the nature of the program and its courses, the evaluation team selected the Kirkpatrick model, which assesses training at four levels.
 The four levels evaluated are:

 - reaction (participants initial reaction to the program, e.g., whether they liked it, how they perceived its difficulty, etc.);

 - behaviour (whether participants’ behaviour changed as a result of the evaluation); and

 - results (what impact followed as a result of the courses/program) (Kirkpatrick, 1998).